Walter-Feng/Hartree-Fock-in-CPP/README.md

    1. The programming style is completely in C++ - OOP, templates, but no more pointers.

-   2. Tons of dependencies, including
+   2. Tons of dependencies, including,

-        Boost (you need to install yourself)
+   Ones you need to install yourself:

+        Boost

-        Armadillo (same as above)
+        Armadillo

-        GSL - GNU Scientific Library (same as above)
+        GSL - GNU Scientific Library

+   and others I help you fetch and compile:

         sunqm/libcint (but only using its rys quadrature roots generator)

         catchorg/Catch2